 This being said, it is still KitchenAid, and they are primarily interested in durability, performance, and traditional-style controls.
 This is not the best place to look for advanced smart features or fun touchscreens.

 While LG may have gotten most of the J.D.
-Power Ratings awards in the recent study, Bosch came in second place for these esteemed ratings.
+Power Ratings awards in the recent study, Bosch the German manufacturer came in second place for these esteemed ratings.
 The Bosch brand did particularly well in cooktops and wall ovens, plus performing well for over the range microwaves – basically, if it needs to be heated, Bosch is worth looking into.
+However, according to the Plus survey, Bosch ranked least in the washing machines category.

 The company’s strengths tend to be useful features, good warranties, and low prices compared to other brands.
 This makes them a good choice for buyers who want budget appliances that still perform well.